 When it comes to dieting, two things set us up for failure.
-They both have to do with our own personal mindset and ability to stay motivated, and set attainable goals.
+They both have to do with our own personal mindset and ability to stay motivated for weight-loss, and set attainable goals.
 Setting unattainable goals will make the process of weight loss seem much longer, and harder, driving you to become unmotivated and unclear about what you’re doing and why.

 1. The feeling of unattainable goals.

 Sometimes life just feels like it has us completely by the balls, making every goal we set feel like it is completely unattainable.
 Like, no matter how hard we try to grasp and tear our way to success, it just gets further from our reach.

 Notice in the numbered sentence, I said “the feeling”.
 That means that this is literally just a feeling, it will pass.
 This feeling usually comes in the beginning of your journey when your goal weight just looks like a huge number that you don’t even want to say out loud.

 Start weight: 356.4 pounds